Table of Contents

 A plan using IRAs (SIMPLE IRA).

 This chapter only discusses the SIMPLE plan rules that relate to SIMPLE IRAs.
-See Publication 560 for information on any special rules for SIMPLE plans that do not use IRAs.
+See chapter 3 of Publication 560 for information on any special rules for SIMPLE plans that do not use IRAs.

 A SIMPLE plan is a tax-favored retirement plan that certain small employers (including self-employed individuals) can set up for the benefit of their employees.
-See Publication 560 for information on the requirements employers must satisfy to set up a SIMPLE plan.
+See chapter 3 of Publication 560 for information on the requirements employers must satisfy to set up a SIMPLE plan.

 A SIMPLE plan is a written agreement (salary reduction agreement) between you and your employer that allows you, if you are an eligible employee (including a self-employed individual), to choose to: